minhnguyetphi/word-embedding/README.md

 ## Data
 We included some example data in the `data/input/` folder.
 The three files are
-- `documents.txt`: Each line is a document (e.g., each earnings call).
+- `documents.txt`: Each line is a document (e.g., each report).
 Each document needs to have line breaks remvoed.
 The file has no header row.
-- `document_ids.txt`: Each line is document ID (e.g., unique identifier for each earnings call).
+- `document_ids.txt`: Each line is document ID (e.g., unique identifier for each report).
 A document ID cannot have `_` or whitespaces.
 The file has no header row.
 - (Optional) `id2firms.csv`: A csv file with three columns (`document_id`:str, `firm_id`:str, `time`:int).
 The file has a header row.